Accepting the Contribution Agreement

 If you have any questions about the Contribution Agreement, please email email@example.com.

 Instead of requiring signed copies of the contribution agreement, you will be asked to accept the agreement when submitting an issue in the Alfresco issue tracker.
 This makes it much easier for our legal team to show that we have an agreement for every contribution.
-It is not necessary to attach a signed copy of the agreement to a pull request or issue submission.
+It is not necessary to attach a signed copy of the agreement to a pull request or issue submission so long as there is an associated issue in the ALF project of the issue tracker where you accepted the agreement.